-One trick is to remember your time, your energy and financial resources belong, first and foremost, to the people who genuinely love you.
+One trick is to remember your time, your energy, and your financial resources belong, first and foremost, to the people who genuinely love you.

-For example, Grant reports on studies with recent MBA graduates participating in interviews to negotiate their starting salaries.
-When the givers were reminded their eventual income would impact the lives of their family they negotiated significantly higher pay deals.
-In another variation, givers did better in salary negotiations when they pretended they were negotiating, not for themselves, but on behalf of a friend they had recommended for the job.
+For example, Adam Grant reports on studies with recent MBA graduates participating in interviews to negotiate their starting salaries.
+When the givers were reminded their eventual income would impact the lives of their family, they negotiated significantly higher pay deals.
+In another variation, givers did better in salary negotiations when they pretended they were negotiating not for themselves, but on behalf of a friend they had recommended for the job.

-The ultimate recommendation is, in the first instance, we should extend kindness and generosity to most people most of the time.
+The ultimate recommendation is that giving is our best ‘default’ setting—we should extend kindness and generosity to most people most of the time.
 Giving promotes happiness and promotes win-win outcomes.
-Giving is our best ‘default’ setting.

-But when you sense you are being exploited by a born ‘taker’ it’s time to stop being a pushover.
-It’s time to play what Grant calls ‘generous tit-for-tat.’
+But when you sense you are being exploited by a born ‘taker,’ it’s time to stop being a pushover.
+It’s time to play what Adam Grant calls ‘generous tit-for-tat.’
 That is, matching the competitiveness of the other person while remaining open to switching back to being generous at the first opportunity.
-This gives you the best of both worlds.
-Altruism-coupled with a dose of self-care as required.
+This gives you the best of both worlds—altruism-coupled with a dose of self-care as required.

 - Dunn.
 L., Aknin.
 L., Norton.
 M.,(2008).
 Spending Money on Others Promotes Happiness.
 Science, March 21.